 Reports: Twitter set to lay off roughly half its staff

-Twitter is about to start laying off employees, as its new billionaire owner Elon Musk moves quickly after his big takeover to make the messaging platform financially sound.
+Twitter employees awaited word of widespread layoffs Friday, as its new billionaire owner Elon Musk moves quickly after his big takeover to make the messaging platform financially sound.

-A company-wide email seen by Agence-France Presse says Twitter employees will receive word on their fate via email at the start of business Friday, California time.

 "In an effort to place Twitter on a healthy path, we will go through the difficult process of reducing our global work force," the email said.